MovSemCL: Movement-Semantics Contrastive Learning for Trajectory Similarity (Extension): Methodology

 \paragraph{Patch Construction} Given an enriched feature sequence $\langle \mathbf{f}_i\rangle$ from the previous stage, we partition it into $M = \lceil L / P \rceil$ patches, where $P$ is the patch length and $M$ is the number of patches in the trajectory.
 We obtain the following representation, where a patch $\mathbf{P}_j \in \mathbb{R}^{P \times d_{\mathrm{in}}}$ serves as a locally coherent movement unit:

-This patch-based approach reduces computational complexity from $O(L^2)$ in conventional flat sequence models to $O(M^2 + P^2)$, where $M \ll L$ for typical trajectory lengths, effectively addressing the scalability issues caused by trajectories with many locations (\textbf{L2}).
+As shown in~\Cref{fig:attention}, this patch-based approach reduces computational complexity from $O(L^2)$ in conventional flat sequence models to $O(L \cdot P + M^2)$, where $M = \lceil L / P \rceil$ for typical trajectory lengths, and $M \ll L$ holds, effectively addressing the scalability issues caused by trajectories with many locations (\textbf{L2}).
+Notably, the dominant term in the complexity depends on the relationship between $L$ and $P$: when $L < P^3$, the $O(L \cdot P)$ term dominates, resulting in near-linear scaling with $L$; otherwise, when $L \geq P^3$, the $O(M^2)$ term becomes dominant, leading to quadratic growth in complexity.
 Padding and binary masks are used to support variable-length trajectories, following a previous study~\cite{chang2023trajcl}.

 \paragraph{Intra-Patch Attention} Within each patch, we employ a self-attention layer to capture patterns unique to each local segment.
 The intra-patch attention outputs $\mathbf{H}_j^{\mathrm{intra}} \in \mathbb{R}^{P \times d_h}$ are computed as follows.